Call Now Request FREE consultation - 1866-758-4529

 wide load trucks

-Normal loads not requiring a special permit would be up to 80,000 pounds.
-Additionally, an oversize or wide load can be extra long, high or wide.
+Normal loads not requiring a special permit are limited to 80,000 pounds.
+Additionally, an oversize or wide load can be extra long, high, or wide.
 Click here for the Texas DOT oversize page.

-The permitting process in Texas has been streamlined to allow online applications and sell permits when possible.
+The permitting process in Texas has been streamlined to allow online applications and to sell permits when possible.
 The website even offers video tutorials enabling truck drivers and trucking companies to quickly and easily log in and obtain a permit for an oversized load.
+The permitting process helps determine the specific requirements for each shipment, including whether the load is considered divisible or non-divisible, which in turn affects the type of permit required.

-Part of the process is to ensure safety within the community to the extent possible.
-This includes special limitations on the loads, which route may be used, and whether or not advanced vehicles are required.
+Part of the process involves ensuring the greatest possible safety within the community.
+This includes special limitations on the loads, the route that may be used, and whether advanced vehicles are required.

 EACH STATE MUST APPROVE OVERSIZE TRAFFIC

-Trucking companies must obtain permits for each state that they travel through with the oversized load.
-Obviously, this takes organization and planning to accomplish.
+Trucking companies must obtain permits for each state through which they travel with the oversized load.
+Obviously, this takes organization.
+For interstate shipments, it is essential to note that restrictions can vary across different states, including specific travel times and limitations on weekends, which necessitate careful planning to ensure compliance.

-Texas has been very accommodating in its issuing of special permits to allow the maximum amount of traffic without endangering the community.
-Nevertheless, wide loads are dangerous for obvious reasons, and drivers should be especially careful in driving around an oversized or wide load.
+Texas has been very accommodating in issuing special permits to allow the maximum amount of traffic without endangering the community.
+Nevertheless, wide loads are inherently dangerous for obvious reasons, and drivers should exercise extra caution when navigating around an oversized or wide load.

 TEXAS REQUIRES SPECIFIC PERMITS DEPENDING ON THE LOAD